Chatsy

 Consider these common communication patterns:

 Synonyms and Varied Vocabulary: When a customer asks "How do I cancel?" versus "How do I terminate my subscription?" versus "I want to end my membership," they all mean the same thing.
 But to a keyword-based system, these are completely different queries that may return different (or no) results.
+This challenge is well-documented in information retrieval research.

 Implicit Context: Phrases like "It's not working" or "I can't get in" require understanding what "it" refers to based on the user's history, the product they're using, or the previous messages in the conversation.
 Without this context, the AI is essentially guessing.